 Biological diversity, or biodiversity, and its components have been recognized by most countries of the world as important national and global resources worthy of legal protection.
 They are so important that, for more than two decades, nations have cooperated through international conventions to protect biological diversity, threatened and endangered species, and wetlands.
 Upon successful completion of the course, the student will have a basic understanding of the fundamental goals of the three major UN biodiversity-related conventions (CBD, Ramsar, and CITES); knowledge of the available and proposed tools and protocols for monitoring and assessing the effectiveness of each convention; and a critical evaluation of how each convention has performed in achieving its biodiversity goals, faced or overcome obstacles to achievement, or used adaptive management principles to make progress.

 NR 5884 Biodiversity Policy (3 credits)

-Conservation biologists warn that we are in the midst of a great “extinction crisis,” with millions of species threatened due to habitat destruction, climate change, and other anthropogenic factors.
+*NEW* Conservation biologists warn that we are in the midst of a great “extinction crisis,” with millions of species threatened due to habitat destruction, climate change, and other anthropogenic factors.
 This course focuses on examining how we are (and should be) constructing legal regimes and effective political institutions to conserve Earth’s endangered forms of life across multiple levels (ecosystem, landscape, species, population, and genetic diversity).
 We will examine U.S. legal and political responses to biodiversity loss, with a focus on the Endangered Species Act, as well as the role of international law, especially treaty regimes.
 We will look at how law is(n’t) succeeding in preserving life on Earth, and pay particular attention to most effective legal practices to conserve biodiversity.